SivilTaram/FollowUp/README.md

 ## Evaluation

-You could easily evalute your model output on FollowUp dataset following our `eval.py` script.
-Put your model prediction (as format of string) case by case under the file `predict.example`, then run the `eval.py` as following:
+You could easily evalute your model output on FollowUp dataset following our `data/eval.py` script.
+Put your model prediction (as format of string) case by case under the file `data/predict.example`, then run the `data/eval.py` as following:

 ```
 python eval.py
 ```

-You will get the evalution result on `test.tsv`.
+You will get the evalution result test set of `FollowUp`.
 For example, the example prediction result will get the result of:

 ```shell
 ================================================================================